SummerD-max/notes_Backup/加速/FedAT.md

 ![img](https://img2023.cnblogs.com/blog/2145900/202302/2145900-20230228095431423-1401202117.png)

 FedAT uses a new cross-tier, weighted aggregation heuristic, which dynamically adjusts the relative weights assigned to each tier based on the number of times a tier has updated the global mode.
-The goal of the weighted aggregation heuristic is to help the global training converge faster.

-- The goal of the weighted aggregation heuristic is to help the global training converge faster
+The goal of the weighted aggregation heuristic is to **help the global training converge faster**.

-- a relatively slower tier with a tier number 𝑚 would get assigned a relatively larger weight value
+- **a relatively slower tier with a tier number 𝑚 would get assigned a relatively larger weight value**

-- avoid potential bias towards a subset of faster tiers
+- **avoid potential bias towards a subset of faster tiers**

 ## Compression